keboola/connection-docs/flows/index.md

    {: .image-popup}
    ![Select First Step](/tutorial/automate/automate3.png)

-5. Click the **Google Sheets Data Source** component.
+5. Click the **Google Sheets Extractor**.
 We extracted the *Levels* table from this data source and we’ll want to extract this data automatically in our flow.

    {: .image-popup}
    ![Select Google Sheets Data Source](/tutorial/automate/automate4.png)